• Skip to primary navigation

 What Does an Effective Preschool Look Like?
 A Guide for Curious Parents

 Sneak peek: Parents often ask what to look for in a preschool.
 This post can be your guide for what questions to ask on a preschool tour.
-Learn why play in preschool is really brain-building.
+Learn why play in preschool is brain-building.

 You walk into a pre-K classroom and you see several groups of 4-year-olds playing in different areas in the room.
 One group of students is playing at a pretend grocery store.
 They are deeply immersed in “buying” and “selling” toy fruits and vegetables.
 A teacher stands nearby and asks them open-ended questions like, “what does the cashier do?” or “how much does a banana cost?”